Exclusive: At delicate moment, U.S. weighs warship passage through Taiwan Strait

 “We have a vital interest in upholding the current rules-based international order, which features a strong, prosperous, and democratic Taiwan,” Logan said.

-Reporting by Phil Stewart and Idrees Ali in Washington; Additional reporting by John Walcott in Washington; Editing by Mary Milliken and James Dalgleish
+Reporting by Phil Stewart and Idrees Ali in Washington; Additional reporting by John Walcott in Washington, Jess Macy Yu in Taipei and Philip Wen in Beijing; Editing by Mary Milliken and James Dalgleish